omniti-labs/mimeo/doc/mimeo.md

                       the time period of the batch of data pulled from the source table.
 For all other replication types this is just the last time the replication job was run.
     filter          - Array containing specific column names that should be used in replication. condition       - Used to set criteria for specific rows that should be replicated.
-See additional notes in '**About** section above. period          - Interval used for the run_refresh() function to indicate how often this refresh job should be run at a minimum batch_limit     - Number of rows to be processed for each run of the refresh job.
+See additional notes in **About** section above. period          - Interval used for the run_refresh() function to indicate how often this refresh job should be run at a minimum batch_limit     - Number of rows to be processed for each run of the refresh job.
 Defaults to 10000